-Ingrid C. Arneson Rasmussen is the newest Holy Trinity pastor, having joined the community in 2013.
+Ingrid C. Arneson Rasmussen joined the Holy Trinity community in 2013 as Associate Pastor and became Lead Pastor in 2017.
 Ingrid grew up in a small town in Southwest Minnesota as the daughter of a church organist, which meant that she spent more than her fair share of time under the organ pipes on Saturday nights.
 It’s there that her curiosity about the intersection of faith, the church, and public life began.
 Years of study in Atlanta, GA, combined with work in a free health care clinic led her into ordained ministry.
 She cannot imagine a better life’s call.
-Ingrid lives in the Longfellow neighborhood of Minneapolis with her husband Paul and their firstborn Golden Retriever Freya.
+Ingrid lives in the Longfellow neighborhood of Minneapolis with her husband Paul, their firstborn Golden Retriever Freya, and daughter Solveig.
 Ingrid blogs at holytrinitypastors.org.

 Vicki Mann has been on the Holy Trinity staff since 2001, and has been the Church Administrator since 2006; she loves working with the Holy Trinity congregation and staff!
 Vicki rides her bike to work, is learning to cross country ski, and likes to swim, knit, and camp & canoe with her husband, Mike.
 They live in the Longfellow neighborhood and have adult children living in the Twin Cities, Dallas, and Detroit.